onkrr/Mark03/README.md

 I think this mush is sufficient for this year.
 After a few years may be this page will be fully filled.
 Oky done!

+It was fun for a while, but quality is reduced...